portsoc/hangman-in-branches/README.md

 If it is, it is added to `guesses` and the screen is updated.
 Otherwise, `lives` is decremented.

-Eventually, one of two things can ultimately happen as the user submits letters:
+Eventually, one of two things happen as the user submits guesses:

-- `lives` reach 0, in which case the game is lost
+- There are no more `lives`, in which case the game is lost
-- `guesses` contain the entire word (`checkWon` function returns `true` in this case), in which case the game is won
+- `guesses` contains the entire word (`checkWon` function returns `true`), in which case the game is won

-In both of these cases, `onGoing` is set to `false` which stops the event handlers `checkClick` and `checkKeyPress` from registering any more letters.
+In both of these scenarios, `onGoing` is set to `false` which stops the event handlers `checkClick` and `checkKeyPress` from registering any more letters.
 The user is then forced to reload the page to start a new game.

-To see our new changes, [visit this compare page](https://github.com/portsoc/hangman-in-branches/compare/3...4?diff=split) showing the difference between branches 3 and 4.
+We have made a lot of changes in this branch.
+Make sure to see our work by [visiting this compare page](https://github.com/portsoc/hangman-in-branches/compare/3...4?diff=split).

 ## Usage

 Open `index.html` in your browser (<kbd>Ctrl</kbd> + <kbd>O</kbd> in Linux/Windows or <kbd>Cmd</kbd> + <kbd>O</kbd> in Mac).

 Remember to open the inspector in your browser and view the console.
-The shortcut is usually <kbd>F12</kbd> alternatively, right-click on the page and select 'Inspect' from Developer Tools.
+The shortcut is usually <kbd>F12</kbd>.
+Alternatively, right-click on the page and select "Inspect" (from "Developer Tools").

 ## Todo